PierBover/fastify-vite-svelte-template/README.md

 This is a quick (and dirty) proof of concept on how to hook up the different parts to make this work.

-This works klike an MPA.
+This works like an MPA.
 Every page first renders HTML via SSR and then only the interactive islands for that page are hydrated.

 There's a Vite plugin in `vite.config.js` that generates the virtual entry points on the fly during dev and build.
 Also a lightweight Svelte preprocessor that does a bit of magic for the `Island` wrapper component to work.

 ## Styles

-This setup solves both using styles from `.svelte` files and global SASS/SCSS styles.
+This setup solves both using styles from the `.svelte` files and global SASS/SCSS styles.

 ## SSR